-RELI 7771 Teaching Religious Studies, 3 hrs. (or GRSC 7770 or equivalent UGA pedagogy seminar; students may only take GRSC 7770 or equivalent if RELI 7771 is not being taught); only required for MA students on a Teaching Assistantship Note: On the MA program of study, the GradFIRST seminar (GRSC 7001) is listed separately under "GradFIRST requirement," and the pedagogy seminar (RELI 7771, GRSC 7770, or equivalent) is listed separately under "Departmental requirements."
+RELI 7771 Teaching Seminar, 1-3 hrs. (or GRSC 7770 or equivalent UGA pedagogy seminar; students may only take GRSC 7770 or equivalent if RELI 7771 is not being taught); only required for MA students on a Teaching Assistantship Note: On the MA program of study, the GradFIRST seminar (GRSC 7001) is listed separately under "GradFIRST requirement," and the teaching seminar (RELI 7771, GRSC 7770, or equivalent) is listed separately under "Departmental requirements."
 These do not count toward the total number of hours on the program of study.
-Required - Theories and Methods Seminar:
+Required - Theories Seminar: